MIT-LCP/mimic-website/content/mimictables/admissions.md

 ## `DIAGNOSIS`

 The `DIAGNOSIS` column provides a free text diagnosis for the patient on hospital admission.
 The diagnosis is preliminary, is usually assigned by the admitting clincian, and does not use a systematic ontology: as of MIMIC-III v1.0 there are 15,693 distinct diagnoses for 58,976 admissions.
 The diagnoses can be very informative (e.g. chronic kidney failure) or quite vague (e.g. weakness).
-Final diagnoses for hospital admissions are coded can be found in the DIAGNOSES_ICD table.
+Final diagnoses for hospital admissions are coded and can be found in the DIAGNOSES_ICD table.

 # Important considerations